Interval between two sun sights

 In tropical regions, the sun’s position at local apparent noon can vary between being in the north or the south depending on the time of year, the latitude, and the sun’s declination.

-Therefore, throughout the year, the sun can be seen in either the north or the south.
+Therefore, throughout the year in the tropics, the sun can be seen in either the north or the south.

 Interval between two sun sights,Here we compare the observer's latitude to different values of the sun's declination.